-The Trustee recognises the importance of its role as a steward of capital and the need to ensure the highest standards of governance and promoting corporate responsibility.
-The Trustee recognises that ultimately this protects the financial interests of the Scheme and its members and beneficiaries.
+The Trustees recognise the importance of its role as a steward of capital and the need to ensure the highest standards of governance and promoting corporate responsibility.
+The Trustees recognise that ultimately this protects the financial interests of the Scheme and its members and beneficiaries.

-The Trustee does not engage with debt or equity issuers directly but has adopted a policy of delegating voting decisions to GSAM and investment managers.
+The Trustees do not engage with debt or equity issuers directly but has adopted a policy of delegating voting decisions to GSAM and investment managers.

-When selecting and reviewing the performance of investment managers, the Trustee expects GSAM to take into account the managers' stewardship and ESG polices relative to both the Trustee's and GSAM's policies.
+When selecting and reviewing the performance of investment managers, the Trustees expect GSAM to take into account the managers' stewardship and ESG polices relative to both the Trustee's and GSAM's policies.

-The Trustee believes it is appropriate for GSAM and investment managers to engage in stewardship activity with key stakeholders.
-Such stakeholders may include corporate management of debt or equity issuers, other holders of the debt or equity, others with an interest in the issuer or debt or equity, or regulators and governance bodies (as appropriate to the Trustee's investments).
-As part of this, the Trustee expects GSAM and investment managers to discuss with these stakeholders matters concerning the relevant issuer of debt or equity, including corporate governance, management of potential conflicts of interest, capital structure, performance, strategy, risks and ESG factors.
+The Trustees believe it is appropriate for GSAM and investment managers to engage in stewardship activity with key stakeholders.
+Such stakeholders may include corporate management of debt or equity issuers, other holders of the debt or equity, others with an interest in the issuer or debt or equity, or regulators and governance bodies (as appropriate to the Trustees' investments).
+As part of this, the Trustees expect GSAM and investment managers to discuss with these stakeholders matters concerning the relevant issuer of debt or equity, including corporate governance, management of potential conflicts of interest, capital structure, performance, strategy, risks and ESG factors.

-The Trustee expects that investment managers will provide details of their stewardship policy and activities on a periodic basis and will monitor this with input from GSAM.
+The Trustees expect that investment managers will provide details of their stewardship policy and activities on a periodic basis and will monitor this with input from GSAM.
 GSAM will engage with the investment managers where necessary for more information.